-In the 2006 Budget Review some central government entities and business enterprises have been consolidated.
-Due to the large number of entities at the national level, as well as difficulties experienced with the transformation to cash accounts for some of the smaller entities, only a selection of entities have been included in the consolidation.
-The selection was based on the entity's contribution to infrastructure development and skills improvement in the economy.
+The 2007 Budget Review attempts to expand the coverage of the consolidated government accounts by including an additional 28 entities in the consolidation.
+However, due to the large number of entities at the national level, as well as difficulties experienced with the transformation to cash accounts for some of the smaller entities, not all entities have been included in the consolidation.

+A selection of entities is included, broadly based on their contribution to infrastructure development and skills improvement in the economy.
 In the consolidation process transfers and other identifiable goods and services were netted out, with the rest of the transactions being aggregated.

-The consolidation seeks to include the bulk of the associate entities based on their total contribution to expenditure levels, resulting in an estimated 76 per cent coverage of spending of general government entities.
 In future budgets the National Treasury will endeavour to include more entities to provide the full picture of spending by the public sector.
 The consolidation in this budget includes all the entities listed in Table D.1.